PietropaoloFrisoni/Spinfoam_radiative_corrections/README.md

 **The Julia's Just-in-Time compiler is such that the first execution of functions is considerably slower that following ones, and it also allocates much more memory**.
 To avoid this, you can use the [DaemonMode package](https://github.com/dmolina/DaemonMode.jl).

 The [ipe](https://ipe.otfried.org/) file `diagrams_code_notation.ipe` contains the explicit structure of the spinfoams diagrams.
 The spins labels exactly match the ones implemented in the Julia scripts.
+We changed the names of the intertwiners to improve the presentation on the paper.
 We provide the computed data in the `data` folder.

 We provide the Mathematica notebooks used for the data analysis in the `Notebooks` folder.